seyhanp/seyhan/README.md

+# Project discontinued

+We're sorry to say that seyhan stopped due to insufficient time and support.

 # Welcome to seyhan project

 #### seyhan is an erp (Enterprise Resource Planning or Accounting) project targeting small and middle sized businesses with the support of multi users, databases, browsers and operating systems.